Research

 The Pupils’ Questionnaires

-Here, the students were asked about the project and their feelings about the stories in more detail.
+Here, the pupils were asked about the project and their feelings about the stories in more detail.

 We had to develop two different questionnaires.
 One for Germany, Belgium and Denmark and another for Greece as the study had to be adapted to the specific circumstances of the refugees.